simul/simul.github.io/unrealengine/Blueprint.md

 Queries
 -------
-To test the cloud properties at a specified point, use the function CloudPointTest.
+To test how much cloud (from 0 to 1) is at a specified point, use the function CloudPointTest.

 <a href="CloudPointTest.png"><img src="http://docs.simul.co/unrealengine/images/CloudPointTest.png" alt="Blueprint" /></a>